Relintai/pandemonium_engine_docs/tutorials/performance/gpu_optimization.rst

 You can increase performance in a fill rate-limited project by reducing the amount of work the GPU has to do.
-You can do this by simplifying the shader (perhaps turn off expensive options if you are using a :ref:`SpatialMaterial
+You can do this by simplifying the shader (perhaps turn off expensive options if you are using a `SpatialMaterial
 <class_SpatialMaterial>`), or reducing the number and size of textures used.

 **When targeting mobile devices, consider using the simplest possible shaders